Best Affordable Neighborhoods in Stamford, CT

-Some of the cheapest neighborhoods in Stamford are The Cove, North Stamford, and Springdale.
+Some of the cheapest neighborhoods in Stamford are East Side Stamford, Glenbrook, and Downtown Stamford.
 These neighborhoods offer some of the lowest rent prices in Stamford, making them ideal for renters on a budget.
-As of April 18, 2025, the average rent in Stamford is $2,731, which is 1.5% higher than last year.
+As of March 24, 2026, the average rent in Stamford is $2,704, which is 0.1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent